christianwwwwwwww/daddys-orders/README.md

 This is a totally private web application deployed on the **Aleo blockchain**, where Leo assigns you a randomized Taco Bell order — including a **main**, a **side**, and a **drink** — using zero-knowledge proofs.
 You must follow the order exactly.
 No substitutions.
 No negotiation.

-Check out the Leo program on Provable's Explorer:
+Check out the program on Aleo Mainnet with Provable's Explorer:
 👉 [daddys_orders_v1.aleo](https://beta.explorer.provable.com/program/daddys_orders_v1.aleo)

 ---